kmahyyg/cramc/README.md

 # Usage

 - At Least Windows 10.
-- To ensure availability, this program is recommended to run under Administrator and in path `%ProgramData%\CRAMC`
+- To ensure availability, this program is recommended to run under Administrator and in path `%ProgramData%\CRAMC`  (optional)
 - Do not put this program in cloud-storage folder.

-I'm trying to build golang version for everything, using GRPC to communicate with csharp to interact with proprietary office files.
-This would greatly reduce my workload and works better for maintenance.

 # Disclaimer